Police Brutality

 • Improper or otherwise illegal activity while on official duty

-• Unnecessary use of a firearm
+• Unnecessary use of a firearm that doesn't harm someone

 Popham’s Civil Rights Attorney—Tom Porto